Assessment and Treatment Units (ATUs)

 When things go wrong

 Since the Winterbourne View abuse scandal in 2011, too many people with a learning disability and behaviour that challenges are ending up in inpatient units, where they can remain for too long, often far from their families.
 The Challenging Behaviour Foundation has been campaigning to make sure the Government takes action to stop abuse happening and to enable people to get the right support for their needs and move out of institutions like Winterbourne View.
-This page will tell you about the issue and our campaign.
+See the Strategic Influencing part of our website (link below) to find out about the issues faced and our campaigns.